bladehliu/chuning/cubeflow.md

-# Dataflow System for Robots and Smart Devices
+# CubeFlow: Robotic Dataflow System

 ## **1. Executive Summary**

-### **Business Overview**
+### **Overview**

-CubeFlow is an innovative robotic dataflow system that revolutionizes data management for autonomous systems.
+CubeFlow is an innovative robotic dataflow system that revolutionizes data management for robotics & smart devices.

-It enables real-time, high-throughput, and intelligent data processing for robotics & smart devices, leveraging **edge-cloud collaboration, compute-storage separation, and AI-native optimizations**.
+It enables seamless data ingestion, processing, storage, and analytics by managing robotic data pipelines from edge to cloud.

+And CubeFlow is expected to become the next-generation, AI-native robotics platform to significantly simplify robotic system development.

 ### **Problem Statement**